strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 What we have implemented thus far is initial support for authentication.
 For next steps, we are looking at roles-based authorization, which could be used instead of the default ACL based authorization to centrally manage not only user identities, but also the permissions they have on Kafka resources.

-OAuth2 support is part of Strimzi 0.14, and you can use it with Strimzi brokers, connectors, Mirror Maker and your custom Kafka client applications.
+OAuth2 support is part of Strimzi 0.14, and you can use it with Strimzi brokers, Kafka Mirror Maker, Kafka Connect, Kafka Bridge, and with your custom Kafka client applications.
 Give it a try, and let us know what you think.